SocialMobikul/BagistoNative_iOS/README.md

 code and web views** in hybrid iOS applications.

-Bridge components allow your app to break out of the web view container and drive **native iOS features** such as scanners, permissions, haptics, and more --- while still keeping the majority of your UI on the web.
+Bridge components allow your app to break out of the web view container and drive **native iOS features** such as scanners, ml search, download, review and more --- while still keeping the majority of your UI on the web.

 This library contains reusable, real-world bridge components that can be